amark/theory/README.md

-Say you name this file as 'world.js', all you have to do is run `node world.js` on the server or put `require('world')` on the client inside the 'theory.js' script tag (or have a normal' world.js' script tag below theory.js).
+Say you name this file as 'world.js', all you have to do is run `node world.js` on the server or put `require('world')` on the client inside the 'theory.js' script tag (or have a normal 'world.js' script tag below theory.js).
 All dependencies are relative to your file, not the HTML page or the parent module!

 If the dependency you require uses some global variable, you can access it from